LaVCa: LLM-assisted Visual Cortex Captioning: Methods

 \subsubsection{Brain Activity Prediction at Image Level}

-Because sentence-based evaluation can be influenced by non-visual linguistic features (e.g., sentence length), we also assess voxel selectivity using \textit{image} similarity (Figure \ref{appendix:voxel_pred_method}b).
+Because sentence-based evaluation can be influenced by non-visual linguistic features (e.g., sentence length, clarity of phrasing, or stylistic variation), we also assess voxel selectivity using \textit{image} similarity (Figure \ref{appendix:voxel_pred_method}b).
 We use FLUX.1-schnell to create a \textit{voxel image} and then compute vision embeddings (via CLIP-Vision) for both the generated voxel image and each NSD trial image.
 We obtain an image-level metric of predicted brain activity by comparing these embeddings, focusing purely on visual content.
+Crucially, this procedure is not image reconstruction in the decoding sense; it characterises voxel selectivity through images rather than attempting to recreate the stimuli themselves.